 Table of Contents

-1/ How wedding photography in Minnesota is different from other states and EU?
+1/ How wedding photography in Minnesota differs from other states and EU?

 A Saturated market in the Mid West

 The first thing to know is that wedding photography is the first reconversion job in the USA.
 As a result, the North State has the second-highest ration resident/number of photographers.
-If you put it in other words, lots of people open their photography business overnight, without “strong” photography knowledge.
+Lots of people open their photography business overnight, without “strong” photography knowledge.

-But, given Americans are the world leader in marketing and selling strategy, most individuals can handle creating a descent website (with 20 photographs featured) and found a way to sell their services to customers who have no experience with weddings and photographers: you, the newly engaged couple!
+But, given Americans are the world leader in marketing and selling strategy, most individuals can handle creating a descent website.
+They just need 20 excellent photographs to sell their services to customers who have no experience with weddings and photographers: you, the newly engaged couple!

-What’s more, thanks to (maybe) the Minnesota nice effect, every photography studio seems to have some good reviews of the bride special day (at least the one featured on their website).
+Also, thanks to (maybe) the Minnesota pleasant effect, every photography studio seems to have some excellent reviews of the bride’s special day (at least the one featured on their website).